 Dr Chaudhary has interest in early diagnosis of infection and prevention and control of infections.

 Dr Rodriguez has interest in clinical research and pediatric antimicrobial stewardship.
 She is currently involved in clinical research in Community associated S. aureus skin and soft tissue infections and in congenital CMV infections.

 Third-year medical students rotate through the Pediatric Infectious Diseases Service during their 4 weeks of Pediatric Clerkship.
-Fourth year medical students can do a 2 or 4 week elective in our service.
-Pediatric residents also participate in the Infectious Diseases Rotation.
-They participate in the inpatient consultation service and outpatient clinic services and in our educational conferences including ID case conference and ID journal club weekly.
+Fourth year medical students can select a 2 or 4 week elective in our service.
+Pediatric residents also participate in the Infectious Diseases rotation.
+They participate in the inpatient consultation service and outpatient clinic service, and in our educational conferences including ID case conference and ID journal club weekly.

 The Pediatric Infectious Diseases Division also provides Pediatric Grand Rounds, multiple core conferences to residents and board review sessions for pediatric residents and family medicine residents.